 Tell us a little about yourself and your background?

-IMG_7717My pen name is Kate McGinn.
-I studied nursing in college and worked in that field for over 30 years.
+My pen name is Kate McGinn.
+I studied nursing in college and worked as a nurse for over 30 years.
 Besides nursing, I was an officer in the Army Reserves and ran a Bed & Breakfast.
-I was born in New York City, lived along the Gulf Coast, and spent a few years living in Sicily.
-Currently, I live near the Mississippi River in Wisconsin with my husband.
-We have two adult sons, a wonderful daughter-in-law, and a wild Lab puppy.
+I was born in New York City, lived along the Gulf Coast, and spent a few years in Sicily.

 Which writers inspire you?